spidasoftware/schema/doc/apis/clientAPI.md

 #### Parameters

-1. wire: a _required_ [wire reference](../../resources/schema/spidacalc/calc/client_references/wire.schema) of the wire to retrieve.
+1. wire: a _required_ [wire reference](../../resources/schema/spidacalc/calc/client_references/wire.schema) of the wire to retrieve. {size,coreStrands,conductorStrands}
 1. clientFile: a _required_ `string` of the client file name to pull from

 #### Returns